monkeydunkey/mangaTracker/README.md

-# animeTracker
+# mangaTracker
-A lightweight program to track new release of you favorite anime
+A lightweight program to track new release of you favorite manga